MorpheusAIs/Docs/Guides/Techno Capital Machine Capital Providers Dune Dashboard Guide.md

 This approach calculates the cumulative total of stETH (or any specified token) within the contract over time.

 5) Largest Depositors and Recent Transactions
 The first query utilises two CTEs and combines them in the final SELECT statement.
 The first CTE, `quantum`, selects the depositing addresses in the `from` field and sums across the `value` field for the total of stETH deposited.
-The second CTE also selects the depositing addresses but instead of summing values, it keeps a 'count' of occurences.
+The second CTE also selects the depositing addresses but instead of summing values, it keeps a 'count' of occurrences.
 The final SELECT statement combines both CTEs in one table.
 To modify, follow the instructions below:

 - Update Contract Address: Replace the `to` value with the contract address where deposits are being made for your project.